Alex Altman, LICSW, LCSW-C

 I use cognitive behavioral therapy and narrative approaches to help client heal from eating disorder and body image issues.
 I enjoy utilizing relationships and families in therapy, as the qualities and supportiveness of these relationships will often be key in long-term recovery.
 I approach recovery from a non-diet, HAES perspective.
 I also like working in a treatment team of qualified professionals for optimal care and treatment.
 I Provide HIPPA compliant video therapy to clients in Utah and Virginia

-I have been working with people struggling with body image and eating disorders for 36 years.
+I have been working with people struggling with body image and eating disorders since 1983.
 Having recovered from an eating disorder as a teen and young adult, I have dedicated my life to trying to support others in truly understanding this illness.
-Parents are a child’s most important support system and they should always feel welcomed into a therapist’s office.
+Parents are a child's most important support system and they should always feel welcomed into a therapist's office.
 I work with the family and ask them to join the team as collaborators.

 I provide clinical treatment for individuals dealing with eating disorders and other food & body image issues.
 I practice from an Acceptance and Commitment Therapy (ACT) perspective, while also incorporating tools and skills from Dialectical Behavior Therapy (DBT) as needed.